ItMeMarg/milestoneTwo/README.md

 Content is appealing and useful | Design is thoughtful, tested on various devices before deployment

 ## Design Choices
+The design choices made for this project have been influenced by a few modern Seattle-based cafes.
+From font design to color palette, I aimed to mimic the visual experience users enjoy when stopping for their favorite caffeined beverage.

 ### Fonts

 ### Icons
 ### Colors
 ### Styling